The-Agentic-Intelligence-Co/.github/profile/README.md

 ## Projects

+- **Walt** – A computer-use agent that learns workflows via screen-share and voice, then runs them for you.
+- **Eclipse** – Chrome extension for browsing automation, multi-tab chat, video search & analysis, and tab management.
+- **Dom-Engine** – TypeScript library that converts website DOMs into actionable context for AI browser agents and RPA flows.
 - **VibeMotion** – Generate UI motion graphics videos with AI prompts.
-- **Eclipse** – Chrome extension for browsing automation, multi-tab chat, video search & analysis, and tab management.
-- **Walt** – A computer-use agent that learns workflows through screen-share and voice.
 - **Virality** – Turn long videos into viral-ready short clips for content creators.
-- **Dom-Engine** – TypeScript library that converts website DOMs into actionable context for AI browser agents and RPA flows.

 > All projects will be released one by one soon, fully open-source.